-If you’re taking or plan to take Distributed Learning courses (e.g., online courses, distance learning, or courses at another school) to meet your requirements, you must list these in the Academic Profile section of your UBC application, as courses you will complete this year.
-Do not provide an in-progress grade for them.
+If you are taking or plan to take distributed learning courses (e.g., online courses, distance learning, or courses at another school) to meet your requirements, please review the appropriate completion deadlines below.

-- You must complete it by February 1; and
+- You must complete the courses by February 1.

-To use a Distributed Learning course to meet degree-specific requirements:
+To use distributed learning courses to meet your degree-specific requirements:

-- You must complete it by June 30.
+- You must complete the courses by June 30.